 My climb

-I slept in the car on the parking, have seen several other people doing the same.
+I slept in the car on the parking; I have seen several other people doing the same.
 At 5:05 AM, I was on my way up and arrived at the Giussani hut at 6:35 AM.
-Did not stop there and just continued.
+I did not stop there and just continued.

-At some point, as mentioned above, I lost the route and spent some time trying to get back and to find the route.
-So eventually all was fine and I was on the summit at 9:35 AM.
+At some point, as mentioned above, I lost the route and spent some time trying to get back and find the correct path.
+Eventually all was fine and I was on the summit at 9:35 AM.

 The weather was perfect, but this was so only in the morning.
-When I saw the north-west summit ridge in front of me, I knew this will be a successful day, see what I have seen:
+When I saw the north-west summit ridge in front of me, I knew this would be a successful day.
+See what I saw:

-I had my morning coffee on the summit, I carry my MSR Pocket Rocket stove and a sports-copy of a Bialetti pot, and enjoyed for half an hour or so before some other people started arriving.
+I had my morning coffee on the summit.
+I carry my MSR Pocket Rocket stove and a sports-copy of a Bialetti pot, and I enjoyed it for half an hour or so before some other people started arriving.

 But at some point clouds came.
 Here is one moment I captured just as I was about to go back.
 It was not warm on the summit at all, but as you see some would disagree: